Code423/Test-README/README.md

 ### 🔭 I’m currently working on:

-> - Improving my problem-solving with Python, working,
-> - At this moment, I create a structural plan for a program that stores daily task data<br>to generate a monthly report, using the Python language.
+> - Improving my problem-solving with Python by working at this moment, on a structural plan<br>for a program that stores daily task data and generates a monthly report about its activities,<br>using the Python language.

 ### 🌱 I’m currently learning: